RajaHamza99/Python-Project/README.md

   </ul>

 ## App Overview
-To meet the CRUD functionality, I have created an application which allows the user to meet the criteria.
+To meet the CRUD functionality, I have created an application which allows the user to meet the criteria in the following ways:

 ### Create
 A user can create an account for themselves, as well as create any songs, and playlists.